omarkohl/rationality-freiburg.de/website/content/en/events/2023-12-08-anki-spaced-repetition/index.md

   bringing: https://apps.ankiweb.net/#download (Note that the iOS app for iPhone/iPad costs $25 - money well spent so I encourage you to buy it - but everything else is free).
+* If Anki is already installed please ensure you **update** to the latest version (for PC 23.10.1, AnkiDroid for Android 2.16.5, AnkiMobile for iOS 23.10)
 * **Sign up** for AnkiWeb (free): https://ankiweb.net/account/signup

 **Optional** additional preparation: